 One of the biggest risks with autonomous AI code review is that the tool generates more code without generating better code.
 After running checkloop on a real codebase and comparing the result to the original, several anti-patterns emerged:

-• Blanket docstrings — adding docstrings to every function, even when the name and signature are self-documenting.
-Module-level docstrings explaining design strategy and class docstrings explaining intent are valuable — the problem is function-level docstrings like “Get a user by their ID” on get_user_by_id.
+- Blanket docstrings — adding docstrings to every function, even when the name and signature are self-documenting.
+A docstring saying “Get a user by their ID” on

-Every check prompt in checkloop now includes explicit guardrails against these patterns.
-A global instruction prepended to all checks tells Claude to respect the existing codebase style, avoid blanket additions, and only make changes that are clearly justified.
-Individual checks reinforce this — the readability check says “don’t rename for marginal gains”, the error handling check says “only add try/except where code can meaningfully respond”, the logging check says “don’t log on hot paths”, and so on.
+Every check prompt includes explicit guardrails against these patterns.
+A global instruction prepended to all checks tells Claude not to add docstrings, comments, or type annotations to code it didn’t otherwise change, and to leave well-named code undocumented.
+Individual checks reinforce this — the readability check says “don’t rename for marginal gains” and “don’t add docstrings to code you didn’t change”, the error handling check says “only add try/except where code can meaningfully respond”, the logging check says “don’t log on hot paths”, and so on.

 These guardrails don’t prevent all noise, but they significantly reduce it.
 The goal is that every change in the diff should be defensible on its own merits.